froxxon/Powershell/2Pint/readme.md

 for ease of use just copy those to %ProgramFiles%\WindowsPowershell\Modules\2PintFunctions\ or use 'import-module <PATH>'.
 A recommendation at this point in time would also be to test this out in a lab environment, if such exist, first hand ;)

-Beneath you'll find a Change log followed by explanation of each function:

 CHANGE LOG:
 -----------